 The school will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and a DSL will be in the most informed position to make contact with the parent in the event of a concern, suspicion or disclosure.
+This must be handled sensitively and a DSL will be in the most informed position to make contact with the parent in the event of a concern, suspicion or disclosure/ allegation.

-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from Social Care Direct.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from Social Care MASH or school link workers.